stackbit-projects/tylerwillis-9c92f/content/pages/index.md

           [Nomadic Mentors](https://www.nomadicminds.co/), which has 350
           experienced founders that mentor over 1500 new founders in 28 countries across the world.
-I also host [a podcast](www.antipessimists.org), sit on the board of [the Turing School of Software and Design](https://turing.edu/), and [coach 2-3 non-profit or startup leaders a
+I also host [a podcast](www.antipessimists.org) and [coach 2-3 non-profit or startup leaders a
           year](https://practice.do/users/6swdi8YsGebekZx2hrKxoaIXj8A3/book/oZrU8qg9TW3sKOohCVzH).
         actions:
           - label: Visit Nomadic Mentors